Language: EN

 Arduino Communication with Serial Port

-In this post, we will learn the basic operation of serial ports in Arduino.
-Several example codes are attached at the end of the post, but first, it is convenient to briefly explain some theory about what a serial port is and some terms that we will need to understand the operation of the serial port correctly.
+At the end of the entry, several example codes are attached, but first, it is advisable to briefly explain some theory about what a serial port is and some terms we will need to understand the functioning of the serial port correctly.

-A port is the generic name given to the interfaces, physical or virtual, that allow communication between two computers or devices.
+A port is the generic name we use for interfaces, physical or virtual, that allow communication between two computers or devices.

-A serial port sends information by means of a sequence of bits.
-For this, at least two connectors are needed to carry out the data communication, RX (reception) and TX (transmission).
-However, there may be other conductors for voltage reference, clock synchronization, and so on.
+A serial port sends information through a sequence of bits.
+For this, at least two connectors are needed to perform data communication, RX (reception) and TX (transmission) (however, there can be other conductors for voltage reference, clock synchronization, etc.).

-Sometimes you will see serial ports referred to as UARTs.
-The UART (universally asynchronous receiver/transmitter) is a unit that certain processors incorporate, responsible for converting the data into a sequence of bits and transmitting or receiving them at a specific speed.
+Sometimes you will see serial ports referred to as UART.
+The UART (universally asynchronous receiver/transmitter) is a unit that certain processors incorporate, responsible for converting data into a sequence of bits and transmitting or receiving them at a specific speed.

 On the other hand, you may also hear the term TTL (transistor-transistor logic).
-This means that communication is carried out by variations in the signal between 0V and Vcc (where Vcc is usually 3.3V or 5V).
-On the contrary, other transmission systems use voltage variations from -Vcc to +Vcc (for example, RS-232 ports typically vary between -13V to 13V).
+This means that communication occurs through variations in the signal between 0V and Vcc (where Vcc is typically 3.3V or 5V).

-Before connecting two systems, we must check that the voltages used are compatible.
-If they are not, we will need a subsystem that adapts the signal levels, or we may damage one of the devices.
+Before connecting two systems, we must verify that the employed voltages are compatible.
+If they are not, we will need a subsystem to adapt the signal levels, or we may damage one of the devices.

 Arduino and the serial port

 Practically all Arduino boards have at least one UART unit.
-The Arduino UNO and Mini Pro boards have a UART unit that operates at TTL 0V / 5V level, so they are directly compatible with the USB connection.
-On the other hand, the Arduino Mega and Arduino Due boards have 4 UART units at TTL 0V / 5V level.
+The Arduino UNO and Mini Pro boards have a UART unit that operates at TTL level 0V / 5V, making them directly compatible with USB connection.
+Meanwhile, Arduino Mega and Arduino Due have 4 UART TTL 0V / 5V units.

 The serial ports are physically connected to different pins of the Arduino board.
-Logically, while we use the serial ports, we cannot use the pins associated with the serial port in use as digital inputs or outputs.
+Logically, while we are using the serial ports, we cannot use the pins associated with the serial port in use as digital inputs or outputs.

 Many models of Arduino boards have a USB or Micro USB connector connected to one of the serial ports, which simplifies the connection process with a computer.
 However, some boards, such as the Mini Pro, do not have this connector, so the only way to connect to them is directly through the corresponding pins.

-We should not get used to using the serial port if we do not really need to communicate with the computer.
-The libraries used for serial port usage occupy a considerable size, and we should only use them if we really need them.
-Additionally, it unnecessarily disables the associated digital pins.
+We should not get used to using the serial port if we really do not need to communicate with the computer.
+The libraries used for serial port use take up considerable space, and we should only use them if we really need them.
+Furthermore, it unnecessarily disables the associated digital pins.

 Connecting Arduino to a computer